 I offer a highly personalised programme of one-to-one recovery coaching for anyone going through difficulties with food or their body.
-Involving challenging work together via Skype and email, it’s designed to reconfigure restrictive and damaging habits of thought and behaviour—starting with food, but encompassing your body, work and play, other people, and anything else you need to tackle.
+Involving closely collaborative work together via Skype and email, it’s designed to reconfigure restrictive and damaging habits of thought and behaviour—starting with food, but encompassing your body, work and play, other people, and anything else you need or want to tackle.

 - Assessment of your current recovery status